mayankkejriwal/GNOME-p3/README.md

 that player to take action just yet but once it's his turn, he'll have to deal with the negative cash before he can conclude his turn (or declare bankruptcy)

 --the 'player' objects now have some additional fields that will be useful for keeping track of the game state.
+In general, we have continued to refine and update the player data structure to ensure the game plays smoothly, quickly and in a well-defined manner.

 --I've added 'mortgage_property', 'improve_property' to the list of functions that are allowed in out_of_turn moves.
 'bid_on_property' has been removed.
 The reason is that currently, the only way you can bid on a property is at auction,